redixhumayun/mini-lsm/README.md

 * The starter code provides the merge iterator interface to store Box<I> instead of I. What might be the reason behind that?
 Probably has something to do with dynamic dispatch?
 Also, i don't believe Rust would allow storing a vector of type `I` where `I` is a trait since the size of the object is unknown at compile time. `Box<I>` would allocate memory on the heap so size doesn't need to be known at compile time.

+##  Week 1 Day 3
+* What is the time complexity of seeking a key in the block?
+Should be O(log(n)) because binary search

+* Where does the cursor stop when you seek a non-existent key in your implementation?
+The cursor stops at 0

+* So Block is simply a vector of raw data and a vector of offsets.
+Can we change them to Byte and Arc<[u16]>, and change all the iterator interfaces to return Byte instead of &[u8]?
+(Assume that we use Byte::slice to return a slice of the block without copying.)
+What are the pros/cons?
+The only thing I've been able to think of for this is that a slice requires the underlying object to be maintained in memory manually but with Arc and Byte, that will be handled a little more easily.
+Also, Arc and Byte are thread-safe.

+* What is the endian of the numbers written into the blocks in your implementation?
+Little endian.
+No reason just picked one.

+* Is your implementation prune to a maliciously-built block?
+Will there be invalid memory access, or OOMs, if a user deliberately construct an invalid block?
+How can a user construct an invalid block?

+* Can a block contain duplicated keys?
+Yes, there is no safe-guard against that currently.
+The user is free to add whatever keys they like.

+* What happens if the user adds a key larger than the target block size?
+The current implementation stores the key value pair within the block anyway.
+This will probably lead to page fragmentation on disk.

+* Consider the case that the LSM engine is built on object store services (S3).
+How would you optimize/change the block format and parameters to make it suitable for such services?
+This is an interesting question.
+If my blocks were to live on S3 perhaps the most important thing is reducing the number of network round trips to optimise cost which would presumably imply increasing the size of a block.
+Perhaps pushing some of the computation of the range scanning into S3 itself?
+Compress the block storage.
+Keep a cache on the compute node with "hot" blocks?

+* Do you love bubble tea?
+Why or why not?
+Lol love it

 ![banner](./mini-lsm-book/src/mini-lsm-logo.png)